microsoft/ignite-learning-paths-training-aiml/aiml10/demo1.md

 4. Go back to the wizard and hit refresh.
 You should see the newly created service.

 5. You can now add any enrichments you like!
+Select the 'Enable OCR ...' checkbox to have access to more enrichments based on a merged content field

 [![Add Enrichments](images/add_enrichments.png)](https://docs.microsoft.com/en-us/azure/search/cognitive-search-quickstart-blob?WT.mc_id=msignitethetour2019-github-aiml10#step-2-add-cognitive-skills "Add Enrichments")